urrsk/ursim_docker/README.md

 robots GUI to control the robot.
 It also exposes all other available interfaces in which you can control the robot remotely.

-There are two different versions of the simulator an e-series robot and a CB-series robot.
-There is an image for both CB-series and e-series.
-E-series is taged with 5 first and CB-series with 3 first.
+There are two different versions of the simulator an e-series robot and a CB3 robot.
+There is an image for both CB3 and e-series.
+E-series is taged with 5 first and CB3 with 3 first.

 You can find the image on [Docker Hub](https://hub.docker.com/repository/docker/mahp2502/ursim_docker/general) (currently not public).